Read how one homeowner used an Equity Sharing Agreement to cover $40,000 in medical bills without the stress of monthly loan payments.

 Cash-out refinancing can be a good option for homeowners who need quick access to funds, but it's not the right move for everyone.
 Fortunately, there are other options available to you.

 After several years of tension and volatility, the housing market heading into 2026 looks more measured.
 We’re seeing fewer headlines about runaway prices, and fewer fears of a sudden collapse.
-Instead, economists are pointing to a market that’s slowly finding its footing.

 Homeowners are entering 2026 with a complicated reality.
 Many have significant equity built up in their homes, but few feel comfortable taking on debt or high monthly payments to access it and put that equity to work.